Meldiron/meldiron/README.md

 # Hey there 👋

-I am Matej Bačo, an open-minded website developer.
-To find out more about me, check out my [ReadCV](https://read.cv/meldiron2000) or [Portfolio](https://matejbaco.eu/).
+I am Matej Bačo, an open-minded software engineer.
+I love giving to open source as much I love recieving. 🎁

 ### 🚹 Basic Information

 - 🔭 I work at [Appwrite](https://appwrite.io/)
-- 🌱 I active learn to write articles
+- 🌱 I learn to write articles
 - 👯 I would love to collaborate on any fun side project
 - 📫 Reach me at `matejbaco2000@gmail.com`
 - ⚡ Fun fact: I love the **light mode**